nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 !!! important "Phenotype File Name"

       For the scripts to run error-free ensure that the name of the phenotype CSV file is [**"phenotype_filtered.csv"**](./rna_seq_6.md#step-3-upload-phenotype-file-to-cavatica).
-Otherwise, update the scripts if your CSV file has a different name before execution.
+Otherwise, update the R script file if your CSV file has a different name before execution.

 ### Step 3a: Execute using `Source`